lengoldenstein/tuxtech/README.md

-Some scripts for building virtual infrastructure for the Tuxtech.com lab
+Some scripts for building virtual infrastructure in the Tuxtech.com lab